Our Verdict

 Harness Tightening/Loosening

-Tightening the harness is easy enough, but there is more friction from the backside than much of the competition due to how the straps are routed.
-Releasing is also straightforward with an easy-to-press exposed button.
+Tightening the harness is easy enough, but due to how the straps are routed, there is more friction from the backside than in much of the competition.
+Releasing is also straightforward, with an exposed button that is easy to press.

 Harness Adjustment